ton-community/ton-docs/docs/develop/smart-contracts/guidelines/random-number-generation.md

 ## How can someone predict a random number?

-Computers are really bad at generating random information, because all they do is following the instructions of users.
+Computers are terrible at generating random information, because all they do is following the instructions of users.
 But since people really need random numbers often, they came up with different ways of generating _pseudo-random_ numbers.

 These algorithms usually require you to provide some `seed` value which will be used to generate a sequence of pseudo-random numbers.
 So if you run the same program with the same seed several times, you will eventually get the same result every time.
 In TON, the seed is different for each block.